-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your progress while you are using this medicine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 Using narcotics for a long time can cause severe constipation.
-To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
-Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.
+To prevent this, your doctor may direct you to take laxatives, drink lots of fluids, or increase the amount of fiber in your diet.
+Be sure to follow these directions carefully, because continuing constipation can lead to more serious problems.

-Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
+Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 Also, lying down for a while may relieve the dizziness or lightheadedness.
 If this problem continues or gets worse, check with your doctor.

 This medicine may make you dizzy, drowsy, confused, or disoriented.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using this medicine.
 Serious unwanted effects can occur if certain medicines are given together with meperidine.

 Using this medicine while you are pregnant may cause serious unwanted effects, including neonatal opioid withdrawal syndrome in your newborn baby.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.